 Time Table for UPSC Preparation.

-2 hours : Start Revising what you have learnt on the previous day and make notes of tough topics which you have felt and once again go through it as morning exercise helps you in keeping more concentration
+2 hours: Start Revising what you have learned on the previous day and make notes of tough topics which you have felt and once again go through it as morning exercise helps you in keeping more concentration

-- Before 2:30 PM you must be able to spent at least 4 hours of time both for revision and to make some time for learning new topics
+- Before 2:30 PM you must be able to spend at least 4 hours of time both for revision and to make some time for learning new topics

-- Make sure that you have breakfast,break time and lunch and spending 4 hours time for study before 2: 30 PM
+- Make sure that you have breakfast, break time, and lunch and spend 4 hours time for study before 2: 30 PM

 - Continue studies from 2:30 PM – 5:00 PM

-A time table is always necessary when you want to achieve something seriously.
-In this case, a UPSC Time Table is a definite thing to do someone is aspiring to get into the Civil Services.
+A timetable is always necessary when you want to achieve something seriously.
+In this case, a UPSC Time Table is a definite thing to do if someone is aspiring to get into the Civil Services.
 The UPSC Time Table will help the aspirants for an effective IAS Exam preparation with proper time management for a routine life along with the upcoming exam.

 There are basically two factors that obligate the unavoidability of a schedule for your IAS exam preparation: